dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 #### **Hybrid Unforgeability**
-Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA or SUF-CMA, is maintained as long as at least one of the component schemes is EUF-CMA secure without a prioritisation.
+Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA or SUF-CMA, is maintained as long as at least one of the component schemes is EUF-CMA (resp., SUF-CMA) secure without a prioritisation.
 We call this notion 'hybrid unforgeability'; it is a specific type of hybrid authentication.
 For example, the concatenation combiner in [HYBRIDSIG] is 'hybrid unforgeable'.
-As mentioned above, this is incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
+As mentioned above, this might be incompatible with backward-compatibility, where the EUF-CMA (resp., SUF-CMA) security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
+For more details, we refer to our discussion below.

+Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques for their functional transition pathway support, while fully trusting either the traditional or post-quantum algorithm.
+In contrast, use cases where a hybrid scheme is used with e.g., EUF-CMA security assumed for both component schemes without prioritisation can use hybrid techniques for both functional transition and security transition, where it may not be known which algorithm should be relied upon.

 ### **Proof Composability**